Chondrodysplasia punctata

 A physician may suggest using analgesics, nonsteroidal anti-inflammatory drugs, or antidepressants to treat a tension-type headache that is not associated with a disease.
 Triptan drugs, barbiturates (drugs that have a relaxing or sedative effect), and ergot derivatives may provide relief to people who suffer from both migraine and tension-type headache.

 Trigeminal autonomic cephalgias.
 Some primary headaches are characterized by severe pain in or around the eye on one side of the face and autonomic (or involuntary) features on the same side, such as red and teary eye, drooping eyelid, and runny nose.
-These disorders, called trigeminal autonomic cephalgias (cephalgia meaning head pain), differ in attack duration and frequency, and have episodic and chronic forms.
+These disorders, called trigeminal autonomic cephalgias, differ in attack duration and frequency, and have episodic and chronic forms.
 Episodic attacks occur on a daily or near-daily basis for weeks or months with pain-free remissions.
 Chronic attacks occur on a daily or near-daily basis for a year or more with only brief remissions.

-Cluster headache - the most severe form of primary headache-involves sudden, extremely painful headaches that occur in "clusters," usually at the same time of the day and night for several weeks.
+Cluster headache.
+The most severe form of primary headache-involves sudden, extremely painful headaches that occur in "clusters," usually at the same time of the day and night for several weeks.
 They strike one side of the head, often behind or around one eye, and may be preceded by a migraine-like aura and nausea.
-The pain usually peaks 5 to 10 minutes after onset and continues at that intensity for up to 3 hours.
+The pain usually peaks five to 10 minutes after onset and continues at that intensity for up to three hours.
 The nose and the eye on the affected side of the face may get red, swollen, and teary.
 Some people will experience restlessness and agitation, changes in heart rate and blood pressure, and sensitivity to light, sound, or smell.
-Cluster headaches often wake people from sleep.
+These headaches often wake people from sleep.

-Treatment options include oxygen therapy-in which pure oxygen is breathed through a mask to reduce blood flow to the brain-and triptan drugs.
+Treatment options include non-invasive vagus nerve stimulation (which uses a hand-held device to provide electrical stimulation to the vagus nerve through the skin), galcanezumab-gnlm injections, triptan drugs, and oxygen therapy (in which pure oxygen is inhaled through a mask to reduce blood flow to the brain).
 Certain antipsychotic drugs, calcium-channel blockers, and anticonvulsants can reduce pain severity and frequency of attacks.
 In extreme cases, electrical stimulation of the occipital nerve to prevent nerve signaling or surgical procedures that destroy or cut certain facial nerves may provide relief.

 The nonsteroidal anti-inflammatory drug indomethacin can quickly halt the pain and related symptoms of paroxysmal hemicrania, but symptoms recur once the drug treatment is stopped.
 Non-prescription analgesics and calcium-channel blockers can ease discomfort, particularly if taken when symptoms first appear.

-SUNCT (Short-lasting, Unilateral, Neuralgiform headache attacks with Conjunctival injection and Tearing) is a very rare type of headache with bursts of moderate to severe burning, piercing, or throbbing pain that is usually felt in the forehead, eye, or temple on one side of the head.
+SUNCT.
+SUNCT, which stands for short-lasting, unilateral, neuralgiform headache attacks with conjunctival injection and tearing, is a very rare type of headache with bursts of moderate to severe burning, piercing, or throbbing pain that is usually felt in the forehead, eye, or temple on one side of the head.
 The pain usually peaks within seconds of onset and may follow a pattern of increasing and decreasing intensity.
-Attacks typically occur during the day and last from 5 seconds to 4 minutes per episode.
+Attacks typically occur during the day and last from five seconds to four minutes per episode.
 Individuals generally have five to six attacks per hour and are pain-free between attacks.
 This primary headache is slightly more common in men than in women, with onset usually after age 50.
-SUNCT may be episodic, occurring once or twice annually with headaches that remit and recur, or chronic, lasting more than 1 year.
+SUNCT may be episodic, occurring once or twice annually with headaches that remit and recur, or chronic, lasting more than 1year.

 SUNCT is very difficult to treat.
 Anticonvulsants may relieve some of the symptoms, while anesthetics and corticosteroid drugs can treat some of the severe pain felt during these headaches.
 Surgery and glycerol injections to block nerve signaling along the trigeminal nerve have poor outcomes and provide only temporary relief in severe cases.
 Doctors are beginning to use deep brain stimulation (involving a surgically implanted battery-powered electrode that emits pulses of energy to surrounding brain tissue) to reduce the frequency of attacks in severely affected individuals.